Lumbijumbi/docs.snusbase.com/privacy-policy.md

 ## 7. Your Rights

-You have the right to access, correct, delete, or restrict the processing of your personal information, subject to applicable laws.
-To exercise these rights, please contact us at our designated contact address.
+Subject to applicable laws, you have the right to access, correct, delete, or restrict the processing of your personal information.
+To exercise these rights, please contact us through our designated contact channels.

 ## 8. Changes to This Privacy Policy

 We reserve the right to modify or update this Privacy Policy at any time.
-Your continued use of our Services after any changes constitutes your acceptance of the revised Privacy Policy.
-We encourage you to review this Privacy Policy periodically.
+Continued use of the Services following any changes constitutes acceptance of the revised Privacy Policy.

+For transparency, the current and historical versions of this Privacy Policy and our Terms of Service are publicly hosted on GitHub Pages.
+Users who wish to monitor changes may follow the repository at [https://github.com/snusbase/docs.snusbase.com](https://github.com/snusbase/docs.snusbase.com) by using the GitHub Watch feature to receive update notifications.

 ## 9. Contact Us

-If you have any questions or concerns about this Privacy Policy or our privacy practices, please contact us via our customer support page.
+If you have any questions or concerns regarding this Privacy Policy or our data practices, please contact us via our customer support page.

-By using our Services, you acknowledge that you have read, understood, and agree to the terms of this Privacy Policy.
-If you do not agree with the terms of this Privacy Policy, please do not use our Services.
+By using our Services, you acknowledge that you have read, understood, and agree to this Privacy Policy.
+If you do not agree, please discontinue use of the Services.